YouTube Wants You To Be Successful!

 Somewhere, someone is looking for what you uploaded.
 And YouTube will give them a chance to pick it out by showing your video thumbnail.

 There are two places where your thumbnail will be shown.
-Obviously we all want to be first, or at least high, on the "search results" page.
-Then your thumbnail is randomly shown on the right side of the page where a video is watched, under the "Up Next" column.
+Obviously we all want to be first, or at least high, on the "search results" page, but that's probably unrealistic for your first video or two.
+Your video thumbnail is randomly shown on the right side of the page where a video is watched, under the "Up Next" column.

-From what I've learned, YouTube pays attention to three time periods:
+From what I've learned, YouTube measures three time periods after you post your video:

 - The first 24 hours